 Did you know that it was only in the early 1990s that the number of languages in the world and their location was known with any accuracy and that it was Bible translators who made the effort to collect the information, compile it and make it public?

 That is the case in Ghana too.
 A couple years ago, I worked with a small group of Ghanaians to produce a definitive list of Ghanaian languages.
-We use it to mobilize Ghanaian churches to get involved in translation.
-It worked because many were unaware of some of the languages and that some did not have a translation.
+People use it to mobilize Ghanaian churches to get involved in translation.
+It works; because few people know all the languages of their country, nor do they know that some Ghanaian languages don’t have a translation.